Published on March 16th, 2019 | by Roger Corbinetti0

-Shocking refers to raising the chlorine levels for some time to get rid of bacteria.
+Shocking refers to raising the chlorine levels to get rid of bacteria.
 It’s carried out by diluting three to four times the average amount of chlorine or other sanitizers with water, slowly pouring it in the pool’s return line, allowing it to filter throughout the pool, then slowly refilling the water into the pool over time.

-6. Keep an Eye on the Water Level
+6. Keep an Eye on Water Level

-The physical level of water is also essential with the chemical level.
-The level will usually fluctuate after a day of children doing cannonballs or a rainstorm.
+Water level will usually fluctuate after a day of children doing cannonballs or a rainstorm.

 If your pool liner is a fiberglass or vinyl material that may be damaged by the weight of the pump, consider consulting with a professional.

 When you have got a suitable water level, don’t forget to recheck the chemicals.
 Water level fluctuations may have thrown back.